AKharytonchyk/git-pull-request-dashboard/README.md

 [Go to demo -->](https://akharytonchyk.github.io/git-pull-request-dashboard/)

+## Documentation

+- 📖 [Deployment Guide](docs/DEPLOYMENT.md) - Production deployment and CSP configuration
+- 🔒 [Security Guidelines](docs/SECURITY.md) - Token management and security best practices
+- ⚡ [Performance Guidelines](docs/PERFORMANCE.md) - Optimization and caching strategies

 ## Features

-- **Connect with GitHub**: Securely connect using GitHub Personal Access Tokens (PAT).
+- **Secure GitHub Integration**: Securely connect using GitHub Personal Access Tokens (PAT) with enhanced token management and automatic expiration.
 - **Organization and Repository Selection**: Choose which organizations and repositories you want to monitor within the dashboard.
 - **Pull Request Overview**: Get a consolidated view of all pull requests across your selected repositories.
-- **Issue Overview**: Get a consolidate view of all issues actross you selected repositories and organizations.
+- **Issue Overview**: Get a consolidated view of all issues across your selected repositories and organizations.
-- **Dark Mode**: Toggle between light and dark themes.
+- **Dark Mode**: Toggle between light and dark themes with persistent user preferences.
 - **Settings Management**: Easily manage your settings within the app.
 Setting sharing is now available via raw setting toggle.
 - **Repository Focus View**: Access repository view and navigate to see PRs and Issues for this particular repository.
+- **Enhanced Error Handling**: User-friendly error messages and notifications with automatic retry mechanisms.
+- **Performance Optimizations**: Efficient caching, rate limiting, and lazy loading for improved user experience.

 ## UI Example